Top 10 Tips for Beginners Having First Time Sex

 Since it’s your first time having sex, it’s important for both you and your partner to talk openly about what you’re comfortable with and what you are curious to explore.
 The most important part of this experience is mutual consent both of you should feel ready and willing.
 Understanding each other’s boundaries can help avoid discomfort and ensure the experience is safe, respectful, and enjoyable for both of you.

-The oral sex is also another common preference among those who are having sexual intimacy for the first time, that requires stimulation of the head of the penis or clitoris.
+- Oral Sex: The is common preference among those who are having sexual intimacy, that requires stimulation to head of the penis or clitoris of vagina from mouth.
 But here is a word of caution: If any of the partners feels oral sex to be painful, then it should be thoroughly avoided.

 After your first sexual experience: